sculptor/sculptor.github.io/documentation/overview.md

 * Great extensibility and customization
 * Used with de facto standard build tool - Maven
 * Based on [Xtext](http://www.eclipse.org/Xtext/) code generation framework
-* Can be used with text editor or any IDE, but DSL editor with error highlight, code completion, and outline is provided for Eclipse users
+* Can be used with text editor or any IDE, but DSL editor with error highlight, code completion and outline is provided for Eclipse users
 * Easy to [remove the tool](/2010/01/26/how-to-remove-sculptor), no runtime magic